ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 - Environment Variable: `SLS_REGISTRATION_KEY`
 - Default Value: None

-### sls_customize_scaling

-Only supported in SLS 3.6 or later.
-Installation of earlier releases will ignore this parameter.
-ConfigMap name used for customizing SLS resources scaling settings.
-SLS provides the following built-in t-shirt sizes: small/medium/large.
-For example, to deploy your suite with
-- small size, set this to `{sls_instance_id}-wl-cust-small`,
-- for medium size set to `{sls_instance_id}-wl-cust-medium` and
-- for large size set to `{sls_instance_id}-wl-cust-large`.

-If using a custom scaling configuration, use any ConfigMap name previously created.
-Alternatively, you can use the environment variable `SLS_CUSTOMIZE_SCALING` to set the scaling ConfigMap name.

-- Optional
-- Environment Variable: `SLS_CUSTOMIZE_SCALING`
-- Default Value: None

 ### custom_labels
 List of comma separated key=value pairs for setting custom labels on instance specific resources.